Military romance scams: Beware of scammers posing as military personnel

 While these platforms are perfect to build such relationships, it can also be a dangerous place if you are not careful.

 Imposters are commonplace across the Internet, waiting to trap you through their honeyed words.

-An online stranger may feel like your best friend, but you should be careful when having a conversation about personal life or regarding personal information.
+An virtual stranger may feel like your best friend, but you should be careful when having a conversation about personal life or regarding personal information.

-Identity theft is a substantial danger online.
-In many cases, scammers pose as military officers to gain your trust when engaging in talks through sites, such as Facebook and Instagram.
+Identity theft is a substantial danger on the Internet.
+In many cases, scammers pose as military officers to gain your trust when engaging in talks through social media sites, such as Facebook and Instagram and dating websites.
 We are then talking about Military Romance Scams.

 How do military imposters work?

 A scammer tries to gain your trust early on during your friendship.
 He/she will often pose as members of the armed forces to win your hearts.